Eleukina/eleukina.github.io/_posts/2016-6-26-Akinator.md

 Good morning!
 How are you?

 On Friday our teacher give us list of 10 different online games.
 And now I want to show you one of this game.
 It called Akinator.
-I think, all people know this game, but if you are like me don't know, then this post for you!
+I think, all people know this game, but if you don't know like me, then this post for you!

 Now let's analyze game.

 ### Rules of play

-Think of a a popular character.
+At the start, think of a popular character.
 Akinator will ask you a series of questions.
 Answer them as frankly as possible.
 Then it will automatically ask if the character it chose is correct.

 ### Winning condition